Bryan Slaton

 Bryan Lee Slaton (born February 2, 1978) is a former pastor and American politician.
 A member of the Republican Party, Slaton represented the 2nd district in the Texas House of Representatives from 2021 to 2023.
 Slaton also works for his family business, Slaton Financial Services.

 In May 2023, Slaton resigned and was later expelled from the Texas House in a unanimous vote of 147-0 after a committee report found that Slaton had provided alcohol to, and had sex with, a 19-year-old female legislative aide under his employ who was "unable to give effective consent."
-He was the first member of the Texas Legislature to be expelled since H. H. Moore and F. A. Dale were expelled in 1927.
+He was the first member of the Texas Legislature to be expelled since H. H. Moore and Francis Aaron Dale were expelled in 1927.

 Early life, education, and career

 Slaton was born on February 2, 1978, in Mineola, Texas.
 He attended Ouachita Baptist University, where he received a BA in youth ministry and speech communication.
 He then attended University of North Texas and earned a degree in accounting.
 Slaton later earned a Master of Divinity from Southwestern Baptist Theological Seminary.
 He served in the ministry as a youth and family minister for 13 years, for three of those years at River Hills Baptist Church in Corpus Christi, Texas.
 Bryan works for his brother's small business, Slaton Financial Services.